ENCCS/gpu-programming/content/11-gpu-porting.rst

 .. keypoints::

-   - Identify equivalent GPU libraries for CPU-based libraries and utilizing them to ensure efficient GPU utilization.
-   - Importance of identifying the computationally intensive parts of the code that contribute significantly to the execution time.
-   - The need to refactor loops to suit the GPU architecture.
-   - Significance of memory access optimization for efficient GPU execution, including coalesced and aligned memory access patterns.
    - Useful tools exist to automatically translate tools from CUDA to HIP and from OpenACC to OpenMP, but they may require manual modifications.